 As her practice intensified, Lauren felt a strong calling to share her love of yoga with others.
-She completed her 200 hour training at Om On Yoga with J Miles, Kelly Kostecki, and Jane Bahneman, followed by her Rocket teacher training at Asta Yoga in San Francisco under the guidance of Steve Pyka and Rene Henley.
-Lauren’s main goals for her students are for them to be able to come practice without judgement or expectation, to reconnect, and have fun (probably including a couple of laughs) while practicing.
+She completed her 200 hour training at Om On Yoga, followed by her Rocket teacher training at Asta Yoga in San Francisco under the guidance of Steve Pyka and Rene Henley.
+Lauren’s main goals for her students are for them to be able to come practice without judgment or expectation, to reconnect, and have fun (probably including a couple of laughs) while practicing.

 Erin began her journey while she was in graduate school for Speech and Language Pathology.
 She was searching for a new form of stress relief, both physically and mentally, as she no longer found this through running.
 Erin ran distance for Virginia Tech, and found herself consistently becoming injured.
 During this time, she discovered hot yoga in the Tidewater area.
 Erin soon fell in love with the practice, and found herself with a calmer and stronger mental and physical body.